 The M-350 is the latest model electric tricycle from AddMotor and is a pretty big upgrade on some of its predecessors that were a bit smaller and not quite as sleek.
 They’ve also improved the overall design and quality of the construction to make it a bit more robust so that it can stand up to trips to the beach or other more serious off-road uses.
 The fat tire wheels (there’s a 24-inch wheel upfront and two 20-inch wheels in the rear) are fantastic and at 4-inches wide will easily deal with potholes or other obstacles and provide great traction and smooth ride in almost any situation.
 Okay, let’s get into the specifics of this adult electric trike!

 This is a serious electric tricycle and requires some experience to ride.
-If you just want to get out for a leisurely Sunday ride on a bike trail, we’d really recommend something like the Viribus Electric Tricycle that is a lot friendlier if you’re just starting out.
+If you just want to get out for a leisurely Sunday ride on a bike trail, we’d recommend looking for something a bit more relaxed.

 The first thing to notice about riding this trike is how smooth and cushioned the ride is.
 In addition to the big 4-inch wide fat tires, there is a heavy-duty front suspension fork that provides 80mm of travel.
 In addition to both of those, the seat itself has a suspension that allows an additional 30mm of travel.
 This combination of cushy tires, a big front suspension fork, and seat-level suspension means that the ride feels really, really smooth and could easily handle gravel or other somewhat rougher terrain.
 Riding this feels like riding a vehicle much more than a tricycle.
 That may or may not be what you’re looking for, so it’s worth keeping in mind.